Lois Lane in other media: Space Jam: A New Legacy

 Lois makes a cameo appearance in the animated film Space Jam: A New Legacy (2021).
 She appears on the runaway train in Metropolis in the DC world.

 DC League of Super-Pets

-In the animated film DC League of Super-Pets (2022), Olivia Wilde voiced Lois Lane, with John Krasinski as Clark Kent/Superman.
-Lois is a news broadcaster for the Daily Planet.
-She reports attacks and battles in Metropolis on the Daily Planet news channel.
-Lois is also dating Superman, who eventually proposes to her, which she happily accepts.
+Olivia Wilde voices Lois Lane in the animated film DC League of Super-Pets (2022).
+This version is a news broadcaster for the Daily Planet who reports on attacks and battles in Metropolis.
+She is also dating Superman, who eventually proposes to her, and she happily accepts.

 Scooby-Doo! and Krypto, Too!

-Tara Strong voiced Lois in Scooby-Doo! and Krypto, Too!
+Tara Strong voices Lois Lane in Scooby-Doo! and Krypto, Too!
 (2023).